Faculty Excellence

 Innovation and Impact

-Dartmouth Arts and Sciences faculty regularly win prestigious awards and grants for their innovative research and creative projects, including major fellowships from the John Simon Guggenheim Memorial Foundation, American Council of Learned Societies, National Endowment for the Arts, National Endowment for the Humanities, National Science Foundation, Fulbright U.S. Scholar Program, Alfred P. Sloan Foundation, and Mellon Foundation, among other eminent institutions.
+Dartmouth Arts and Sciences faculty regularly win prestigious awards and grants for their innovative research and creative projects, including major fellowships from the John Simon Guggenheim Memorial Foundation, American Council of Learned Societies, National Endowment for the Arts, National Endowment for the Humanities, National Science Foundation, Fulbright U.S. Scholar Program, Alfred P. Sloan Foundation, W.M.
+Keck Foundation, and Mellon Foundation, among other eminent institutions.

 - Arts and Sciences faculty attracted more than $38 million in sponsored research in fiscal year 2024.